There are times when all the king penguins need a processional march.

 Not every diatonic melody works with this, but when it can be used, it lends tremendous interest.

-For a coda, it doesn't have to be elaborate and actually works better if it's shorter, rather than longer.
+The coda doesn't have to be elaborate and generally works out better if it's shorter, all other things being equal.

 This was the general plan used for this Processional March in Eb Major Op.
 3.